When you hear, “Instagram”, does your head spin a little?

 IGTV can loosely be considered Instagram’s version of YouTube.
 Instagram wants creators to publish videos on the platform that can be viewed for weeks, months and years to come, just like YouTube.
-However, Instagram videos cannot currently be monetized, are not searchable nor accessible outside of Instagram, and are limited to a vertical orientation only.
+However, Instagram videos cannot currently be monetized, and are not searchable nor accessible outside of Instagram.

 So, if you have an audience on Instagram and feel you can benefit from recording and publishing videos to your IGTV channel, here’s how you create that channel and publish videos to it.

 Start by tapping on the orange TV icon located at the top of your Home feed.

 You’ll be shown a few video filter options for your own viewing…IGTV videos recommended for you, IGTV channels of Instagram users you already follow, popular IGTV videos and videos you previously started watching but haven’t finished.

 From any of these views, you’ll notice and can tap on the white gear icon located mid-way down the screen, on the right side.
 Tapping on this icon, reveals the option to create your own channel.

 Instagram initially limited IGTV videos to the vertical format, but changed to allow horizontal/landscape videos in late May 2019.
 IGTV videos can be longer than 60 seconds, which is the current maximum video length to publish videos to your regular feed and Instagram profile.
 Once complete, you’ll see your Instagram profile photo in the spot where the gear icon was.